WasMachenSachen/openseadragon-opacity-slider/README.md

 OpenSeaDragon (OSD) > v.3.0.0

 ## Glossary
-For a better understanding of the plugin, here are some terms defined, which we will use in the further:
+For a better understanding of the plugin, here are some terms defined, which we will use in this documentation:
-- **Layer:** Because of the reason that we put several images on top of each other we don't talk about images anymore but about layers.
+- **Layer:** Caused by the reason that we put several images on top of each other we don't talk about images anymore but about layers.
 An image thus represents a layer.
 - **Layername:** The layername represents the designation of a layer, which can be, for example, the recording date or the recording technique.
 - **Layernameexplanation:** The layernameexplanation are additional informations for the user about the layer.
 - **Slider:** Each visible layer has a slider to manipulate it.
-Without any additional [settings](#options-and-methods) a slider consisits of a removal-button, up- and down-buttons for the layerorder, a range slider and a number-input for changing the opacity.
+Without any additional [settings](#options) a slider consisits of a removal-button, up- and down-buttons for the layerorder, a range slider and a number-input for changing the opacity.
+So a slider is not only the range input.
 - **Sliderarea:** The sliderarea is the space where all the sliders life.
+- **Layerpicker:** The layerpicker is an additional area where all layers are listed and can be toggled.
+Also there the layernameexplanation is shown.

 ## Installation
 If not already done install OSD as described in the [OSD installation guide](https://openseadragon.github.io/#download).